It was the Year of the Woman — but not on the Republican side

 “Hyde-Smith’s comments about attending a public hanging and suppressing liberal votes — remarks she maintained were made in jest — have upended a contest that a week ago was seen as a mere formality for the GOP.
 Democrats and allied outside groups have seized on Hyde Smith’s musings to spur black voters to the polls and paint her as an embarrassment to the state.
 They’re trying to crack open a narrow path for Democrat Mike Espy — a Cabinet secretary under Bill Clinton who would be the first African-American to represent Mississippi in the Senate since Reconstruction — as a viable alternative.”

-A reminder from last month’s NBC/Marist poll of Mississippi: President Trump’s job rating among likely voters in the state was 60 percent, and Hyde-Smith led Espy in a hypothetical runoff by 14 points, 50 percent to 36 percent.
+A reminder from last month’s NBC/Marist poll of Mississippi: President Donald Trump’s job rating among likely voters in the state was 60 percent and Hyde-Smith led Espy in a hypothetical runoff by 14 points, 50 percent to 36 percent.

 2020 Watch